 16 Presentations

 You will have many opportunities to present your research in both informal and formal settings.
 In most cases, this will involve some form of oral presentation, but sometimes you may elect to, or be asked to, create a poster presentation.
 If you are new to these experiences, Mark will work with you on both the content and format of your talk or poster.
-And if you are more experienced, Mark may likely offer some advice as well.
+And if you are more experienced, Mark will likely offer some advice as well.

-16.1.1 Lab meetings
+16.1 Lab meetings

 Lab meetings are a great place to present your research because you know everyone and you can trust them to be both honest and polite in their critiques.
 If you are planning to give a presentation at an upcoming workshop, conference, or seminar series, Mark will very likely ask you to give a practice presentation to the lab.